OCA #22 SUMMER 2016 WWW.OCAMAGAZINE.COM

 “We believe “Yamal LNG” is one of the most competitive LNG projects in the world and therefore we are interested in becoming its shareholders.
 We hope that our entry into the project will promote external funding for the project and the further development of Chinese-Russian cooperation in the energy sector”, said the president of the Silk Road Foundation, Wang Yangji.

 The “Yamal LNG” project provides the construction of a gas liquefaction factory on the basis of the South Tambeysk field on Yamal Island.
 There are three LNG trains with the capacity to process 5.5 million tons per year.
 An important part of the project is the construction of Sabetta port, the operation of which is aimed at solving the logistical problems of the project.
 The first phase of the plant is expected to be launched in 2017 and the project is estimated to cost $26.9 billion.
 Its shareholders are Novatek (60%), France’s Total (20%) and China’s CNPC (20%).

 On September 3rd 2015 an agreement between the Silk Road Foundation and the Novatek was signed to acquire 9.9% of the shares of this company.
-In addition Foundation provided Novatek a loan of €730 million for 15 years.
+In additional the Foundation provided Novatek a loan of €730 million for 15 years.

 Following the Chinese investment, other Chinese companies are expected to join in Arctic projects.
 China’s largest diversified company “Dalian Port” has already agreed to cooperate with Sabetta port, as well as generally to the Arctic projects.

 Speaking about the construction of the Sabetta port President Putin commented, “It is very important, if such a huge terminal is built it will be great to make it multipurpose, so that apart from shipping liquefied natural gas production it will also ship a variety of other products”.